Unsupervised Multi-modal Hashing for Cross-modal retrieval

 \subsection{Parameter Sensitivity Analysis}

-There are five parameters set manually in our model, including $K$, $m$, $\rho$, $\lambda_1$ and $\lambda_2$. $K$ and $m$ are set to calculate the similarity matrix for UCH$_{\_LLE}$ and UCH$_{\_LPP}$ respectively.
+In our model, $\rho$, $\beta$, $\eta$, $\lambda_1$ and $\lambda_2$ are set manually.
 In this subsection, we explore the influence of different parameters setting on retrieval performance.
-The empirical analysis is performed for each parameter by varying its value in the candidate range and fixing other parameters.
-In our experiment, the hash code length is fixed at 64 bit to discuss the following parameters conveniently.
-In Fig.\ref{Fig.2}, we can find that the performance variation of UCH$_{\_LLE}$ is slight with an increase of $K$.
-Fig.\ref{Fig.3} shows that the performance of the proposed UCH$_{\_LPP}$ is stable under a wide range of $m$. $\lambda_1$ and $\lambda_2$ are two penalty parameters controlling the sparse constraint items of two modalities respectively.
-The MAP of UCH$_{\_LPP}$ and UCH$_{\_LLE}$ as a function of $\lambda_1$ and $\lambda_2$ are plotted in Fig.\ref{Fig.4} and Fig.\ref{Fig.5} respectively.
-In Fig.\ref{Fig.4} and Fig.\ref{Fig.5}, we can see clearly that UCH$_{\_LLE}$ and UCH$_{\_LPP}$ can achieve stable MAP score in a large range of the combinations of $\lambda_1$ and $\lambda_2$. $\rho$ controls the weight of the preservation item of UCH.
-We conduct experiments on WiKi, PASCAL-VOC and UCI Handwritten Digit by tunning $\rho$ in the range of $\{1e^{-4},1e^{-3},1e^{-2},1e^{-1},1,10,1e^2,1e^3\}$.
-In Fig.\ref{Fig.6} and Fig.\ref{Fig.7}, we can find that the performance of the proposed UCH is less sensitive to $\rho$.
-From the above analysis, we know that the performance of UCH has a weak dependence on the parameter selection.
+The empirical analysis is performed for each parameter by varying its value in the candidate range.
+To discuss the above parameters conveniently, the hash code length is fixed at 64 bit in our experiments.
+In Fig.\ref{Fig.2}, we plot the performance variation curves with respect to $\beta$, $\eta$ and $\rho$.
+On WiKi, PASCAL-VOC and UCI Handwritten Digit, our method can achieve the highest mAP score when $\beta$ is set to $1e^{-5}$, $1e^{-1}$ and $1e^{-6}$ respectively and $\eta$ is set to $1e^{-1}$, $1$ and $1e^{-4}$ respectively. $\rho$ represents the importance of the balanced term in Eq. (\ref{eq9}).
+In Fig.\ref{Fig.2}, we can find that the $\rho$ should not be too large. $\lambda_1$ and $\lambda_2$ are two penalty parameters controlling the sparse constraint items of two modalities respectively.
+The mAP scores as a function of $\lambda_1$ and $\lambda_2$ is plotted in Fig.\ref{Fig.3}, which shows that the optimal combination falls a fixed small range on three datasets.